TGrep2 and Tregex are tools for searching syntax trees. This guide introduces their shared query language.

 The star symbol (*) is a metacharacter saying to match its preceding element (any character) zero or more times.
 To match an instance within a node label of this character or any other metacharacter (“^”, “$”, “.”, “+”), add a backslash (\) as an “escape symbol”.
 For example, (7) searches for nodes that begin with “*”.

 Relationships establish connections between nodes matched by node descriptions.
-There is a complete pairing of relationships with counterparts, allowing for flexibility when constructing complex relationships (see section 4).
+There is a complete pairing of relationships with counterparts, allowing for flexibility choosing the initial node of the pattern when constructing complex relationships (see section 4).
 Notable relationships can be pictured as in Figure 1.

 The relationships pictured in Figure 1 are described in (8).
 The instances of A and A' in (8) are node descriptions able to match the node labelled A in Figure 1.
 The instances of B in (8) are node descriptions able to match nodes labelled B in Figure 1.